HoronLee/GoToKube/README.en-US.md

 - [x] Manipulate Kubernetes cluster resources using YAML files via various requests
 - [x] Query, create, and delete Docker containers

+## Usage

 ⚠️: Requires Docker Client API Version >= 1.45

-## Usage
+The environment variable `JWT_SECRET_KEY=JWT_TOKEN` must be set, otherwise the web service will not work properly.
 Most of the software's features are provided by the API.
 The best way is to check the API documentation: https://documenter.getpostman.com/view/34220703/2sA3e5d86S

 ## Building

 ### Build using make
 1. Enter the project directory and open Makefile
 2. Edit variables 1-6 to your needs.
 Generally, you only need to change GOOS (your system) and GOARCH (system architecture)
 3. Execute `make` in the current directory to generate the binary file
 4. Grant executable permissions: `sudo chmod +x GoToKube`
-5. Execute `./GoToKube` to start the program

 ### Build using Go
 1. Enter the project directory and execute `go build`
 2. Obtain the `GoToKube` binary file and grant executable permissions: `sudo chmod +x GoToKube`
-3. Execute `./GoToKube` to start the program

 > Build using Docker
 1. Build using the Dockerfile in the project: `docker build -t gotokube:dev .`